DUNE-DAQ/lbrulibs/docs/testing.md

 ### Software data source:

 In the test folder there is a python ND-LAr data generator, dependent on python packages:
-- larpix-control - tested on version 3.6.0
-- pyzmq - tested on version 18.1.1
+- bitarray
+- bidict
+- zmq

 Example use (start in a separate terminal):